nienen/Using-Amplify-Deploy-Sumerian-Chatbot/README.md

 - Initialize the cloud resources for our app, type `amplify init` in terminal.

-> It will prompt you with a few questions.
+> It will prompt you three to five minutes.

 <center>
 <img src="./images/008-Amazon Amplify_init-01.jpg" alt="008-Amazon Amplify_init-01.jpg">